GoobyFRS/GoobyDesk/README.md

   - Change
   - Access

-New Ticket Created confirmation emails are sent from an inbox defined in a DOTENV file.

 New Ticket Created confirmation emails are based on a clean HTML5 Jinja template that can be easily customized.

 User email replies are appended to the ticket notes.